Involution factorizations of Ewens random permutations

 \section{A Close Look at the Second Moment of $\mathsf{invol}$}

 Ultimately, the asymptotic lognormality of $\mathsf{invol}$ for $\theta$-weighted permutations prevents, say, the method of moments from succeeding.
 (See, for instance, Example 30.2 on pg.
-389 of Billingsley \cite{Billingsley}.)
+389 of \cite{Billingsley}.)
 Ignoring that, we can still observe that the second moment of $\mathsf{invol}$ is quite obstreperous; its growth rate vastly outpaces the first moment, and the extent to which it does depends on whether $\theta > 1$.

-Our proof of Theorem \ref{skew} hints strongly at the presence of this disparity.
-The Ewens Sampling Formula favors permutations with many cycles whenever $\theta > 1.$ This inflates the likelihood of drawing a permutation with a lot of short cycles, which is when $\mathsf{invol}(\sigma)$ is at its biggest.
-So $\E_n\mathsf{invol}^2$ will grow faster than it does in the $\theta < 1$ case and falls under an entirely different asymptotic regime.
+For a hint at this disparity, note that the Ewens Sampling Formula favors permutations with many cycles whenever $\theta > 1.$ This inflates the likelihood of drawing a permutation with a lot of short cycles, which is when $\mathsf{invol}(\sigma)$ is at its biggest.
+So $\E_n\mathsf{invol}^2$ grows drastically faster than it does in the $\theta < 1$ case and falls under an entirely different asymptotic regime.

-The ensuing analysis is included here not only to contextualize the sheer futility of the method of moments in this situation but also to help cast light on the statistical spread of $\textsf{invol}$ for $\theta$-weighted permutations and how $\theta = 1$ acts as a ``phase transition point'' for the variance.
+The ensuing analysis is included here not only to contextualize the sheer futility of the method of moments in this situation but also to help cast light on the statistical spread of $\mathsf{invol}$ for $\theta$-weighted permutations and how $\theta = 1$ acts as a ``phase transition point'' for the variance.
 Reprising the notation presented in the proof of Theorem \ref{average}, we consider the generating function